 Get familiar with how your computer works and look to see what's online.
-Try surfing the net, searching a topic and having a peek at a social networking site like Bebo or Facebook.
+Try surfing the net, searching a topic and having a peak at a social networking site e.g. Bebo or Facebook.
 This is a great time to explore online with your child.